 Now, I want to share the movies we watched, and hopefully, you’ll be inspired to set up your very own movie marathon with your kids.
 Here’s my list of the 14 cult classic movies we all enjoyed together.

-But before you head down to the list, here’s a look at the new Ghostbusters: Afterlife trailer.
+But before you head down to the list, here’s a look at the new Ant-Man and the Wasp: Quantumania trailer.

-Age Disclaimer: Do your due diligence on each movie to see if they are age appropriate for your children.
-What I deem appropriate for my children, may not be what you deem appropriate for your children.
+Age Disclaimer: Do your due diligence on each movie I’ve listed below to see if they are age appropriate for your children.
+What I may believe is appropriate for my children, may not be what you deem appropriate for your children.

-Some of these movies went on to be huge hits while others, well, they ended up as total duds!
-But, to many of us movie-nerds, we just couldn’t get enough of them !
-So, here are my top 13!
+Some of the movies listed were huge hits while others, well, they ended up as cult classics because they didn’t have great results when first released.
+But to many of us movie-nerds, we just couldn’t get enough of them !
+So, here are my top 14!